-Realtors, builders or property owners may use signage to advertise a house For Sale as follows:
+Realtors, builders, or residents may use signage to advertise a house for sale and for an open house, as follows:

-Frame/Sign
+Frame/Sign:

-- The standard sign is a metal frame that can be placed in the ground by pushing down with the weight of one person - The frame is constructed to accept standard, square or rectangular panels approximately 24" 36" in width - The frame is constructed of angle-type steel material that allows panels to be secured by a clip or tab system.
-It is prohibited for a combination of such panels to exceed 7.0 square feet of face area of any one side of a double-faced sign - Signs shall be Olympic Oxford Brown or Sherwin-Williams Wolf Drive Grey (equal to Pantone #418 background with an off-white or cream (equal to Pantone #4545) lettering (not white) - This color standard applies to all panel elements of the sign.
-Other color combinations are prohibited Lettering - Copy must be a standard block, non-serified typeface such as Helvetica.
-Exception is granted where the proper name of the entity is a "stylized" typeface which is verified by use on business cards or letterhead
+- -The standard sign is a metal frame that must be placed in the ground by pushing down with the weight of one person. - -The frame must be constructed to accept standard, square or rectangular panels approximately 24" 36" in width. - -The frame must be constructed of angle-type steel material that allows panels to be secured by a clip or tab system.
+It is prohibited for a combination of such panels to exceed 7.0 square feet of face area of any one side of a double-faced sign. - -Signs must be Olympic Oxford Brown or Sherwin-Williams Wolf Drive Grey (equal to Pantone #418 background with an off-white or cream (equal to Pantone #4545) lettering (not white).

-Logos
+-This color standard applies to all panel elements of the sign.
+Other color combinations are prohibited.
+Lettering: Copy must be a standard block, non-serifed typeface, such as Helvetica.
+Exception is granted where the proper name of the entity is a "stylized" typeface, which is verified by use on business cards or letterhead, but any "stylized" typeface must be approved by the Association.

-Graphic logo images which represent the identity of the Company are permitted provided that such logo does not exceed 20% of the sign face
+Logos: Graphic logo images which represent the identity of the Company are permitted, provided that such logo does not exceed 20% of the sign face